SoundsLikeJonny/WwiseUnrealGenerateGamesyncsDataTable-Deprecated-/README.md

 > Note: This script is in no way tied to working with the Unreal Engine.
 It just creates a .csv file that Unreal can use.
 You could use this script to create a .csv for any other purpose, such as with another engine (Unity, CryEngine, GameMaker Studio, etc.)

+> Below just illustrates how this script is used to solve a workflow problem with Wwise and Unreal

 ## Wwise Gamesyncs and Unreal Engine Wwise Bluprint Nodes
 As an audio designer, one thing that has frustrated me when working with Wwise and Unreal Blueprints is renaming.